 Make props for dramatic play – Kids can help you make props for a dramatic play area.
-You can use torn paper to make toppings in your taco truck dramatic play area.
-Tear up green paper to create a salad for your grocery store dramatic play area.
+You can use the scraps to make toppings in your taco truck dramatic play area.
+Tear up green to create a salad for your grocery store dramatic play area.

-You can also rip paper to create space food for a space-themed dramatic play area.
+You can also rip papers to create space food for a space-themed dramatic play area.
 Have fun and be creative.

-I hope that try some of these fun paper tearing activities.
+I hope that you try using some of these fun paper-tearing activities.
 Do you have additional ideas?
 I would love to hear them.

-Are you ready to get started on some paper tearing activities with your kids?
-This set of Tearing Paper Activity Printables will help you create easy-prep fine motor activities for all seasons.
-Check it out in my store today.
+Are you ready to get started on some tearing paper activities for preschoolers?
+Check out these tearing paper fine motor resources in my store.
+These printables will help you create easy-prep fine motor activities for all seasons.
+Check them out in my store today.